 There might be one or more strategic approaches to grouping non Web search results with Web results:

-- A non Web result might be inserted at any of a number of positions within a list of ten Web page search results
+- A non Web result might be inserted at any of several positions within a list of ten Web page search results

 The idea of providing “universal” search results was in the air at Google before the search engine even started introducing other vertical search repositories such as image search or product search.